 Our programs have been designed for adjudicated youth, youth who have committed criminal acts, youth who are required to undergo psychiatric treatment, and non-adjudicated youth who are in need of a structured setting as they find healing from traumatic experiences and/or mental health concerns.
-We proudly stand out from our competitors by providing gender-specific treatment tracks, as well as specialized treatment tracks for adolescents who are struggling with substance abuse, cognitive or developmental delays, and significant traumatic backgrounds.
+We proudly stand out from our competitors by providing gender-specific treatment tracks, as well as specialized treatment tracks for adolescents who are struggling with cognitive or developmental delays and significant traumatic backgrounds.
 When a child is plagued by the often debilitating symptoms of intermittent explosive disorder, Detroit Behavioral Institute – Capstone Academy can provide the holistic solution needed for him or her to find true healing.

 Why consider treatment for IED at Detroit Behavioral Institute in Michigan